The Perils and Pitfalls of Online Dating:

 does something creepy or weird, speak up.
 Say something.
 Contact the site to clarify its practices and to register

 dissatisfaction.
 Post on Facebook.
 Tweet.
 File a complaint with the FTC.
-Contact the PRC and ask us for additional resources.

 - Some experts in the industry foresee a day when dating site questionnaires will be unnecessary because all relevant information will be available from Facebook and other social networking sources.
 Keep in mind that everything you say about yourself online stays online, for better or worse.